drewthayer/capstone2-avalanche/README.md

 ### Discussion

-- With a 6-year training period, a __Random Forest ensemble model can predict the number of D2+ avalanches is the Aspen zone__ during a 1.5-year test period with up to 78% accuracy.
+- With a 6-year training period, a __Random Forest ensemble model can predict the number of D2+ avalanches in the Aspen zone__ during a 1.5-year test period with up to 78% accuracy.

 - Engineering time-series features into the feature matrix (with a lag time of _n_ days) greatly improved model performance. __4-day lag variables__ worked best for this pilot study.